suffolklibraries/sljekyll/new-suggestions/young-adult/_posts/2018-06-28-the-hazel-wood-by-melissa-albert.md

 Fairytales just got darker.
 These aren’t the saccharine Disney versions of your childhood; these are dark, creepy and bizarre.

 My favourite parts of <cite>The Hazel Wood</cite> are definitely the extracts from Alice's grandmother's book, <cite>Tales from the Hinterland</cite>.
-Albert plans to publish a full collection of the tales in 2020, and I can't wait.
+The author plans to publish a full collection of the tales in 2020, and I can't wait.
 The stories are just so intoxicatingly creepy and dark.

 <cite>The Hazel Wood</cite> is a mesmerizing, intriguing debut that will sweep you off your feet.